google/bindiff/README.md

 #### CMake

-Download and install CMake from its [download page](https://cmake.org/download/).
+Download and install the lastest stable CMake (3.19.1 at the time of writing) from its [download page](https://cmake.org/download/).
 Make sure to select "Add CMake to the system PATH for all users".

 #### Git